Butylated hydroxytoluene: Health effects

-Like many closely related phenol antioxidants, BHT has low acute toxicity (e.g., the desmethyl analog of BHT, 2,6-di-tert-butylphenol, has an of >9 g/kg).
+Like many closely related phenolic antioxidants, BHT has low acute toxicity (e.g., the desmethyl analog of BHT, 2,6-di-tert-butylphenol, has an of >9 g/kg).
 The US Food and Drug Administration classifies BHT as generally recognized as safe (GRAS) food preservative when used in an approved manner.
 In 1979, the National Cancer Institute determined that BHT was noncarcinogenic in a mouse model.

 The World Health Organization discussed a possible link between BHT and cancer risk in a 1986 report concluding there is limited evidence for carcinogenicity from animal studies.
 Primary research studies in the 1970s–1990s reported both potential for increased risk and potential for decreased risk in the area of oncology.
 A review report published in 2002 noted that BHT has shown anticarcinogenic effects, no effect, or tumor promoting effects depending on animal species and target organ considered.
 Because of this uncertainty, the Center for Science in the Public Interest puts BHT in its "caution" column and recommends avoiding it.